wwood/CoverM/README.md

 	-V, --version	Print version information
 ```

-For detailed usage see `coverm <command> -h`.
+For more detailed usage see `coverm <command> -h` or `coverm <command> --full-help`.

 ## Calculation methods

-The `-m/--methods` flag the specific kind of coverage that is to be calculated.
+The `-m/--methods` flag specified the specific kind(s) of coverage that is
+to be calculated.

-To illustrate, imagine a set of 3 pairs of reads, where only one aligns to a
+To illustrate, imagine a set of 3 pairs of reads, where only 1 aligns to a
 single reference contig of length 1000bp:

 ```